 Teaching your dog how to sit and stay are the most basic commands you can think of.
 Thankfully these commands are also the easiest to teach.
 Before you start training your dog it’s important to make sure he or she is calm and hashes or her focus on you.
 Best way to do this is to give him or her some treats to ensure the dog is giving you his or her complete focus.

 Now that you have the dogs focus you can start teaching him or her.

 To teach your dog to sit simply say:

 You can make the command better by adding hand signals to it.
-For example holding a treat in your fist just above the dogs head and moving it over his/her or her head.
+For example, holding a treat in your fist just above the dogs head and moving it over his/her or her head.
 This forces the dog to watch upwards which makes the dog usually sit down to see and smell the treat.
-If the dog doesn’t sit you can help it by gently pushing its bottom so the dog understand what you want him or her to do.
-After a while it should become easier for the dog to understand what you mean when you say the command.
-When the dogs starts understanding what the command sit means you can start practicing and teaching the hand signal which he or she should already know from the training, but now with out saying the command sit it can be a bit tricky to get him or her to sit down.
+If the dog doesn’t sit you can help it by gently pushing its bottom so the dog understands what you want him or her to do.
+After a while, it should become easier for the dog to understand what you mean when you say the command.
+When the dogs start understanding what the command sit means you can start practicing and teaching the hand signal which he or she should already know from the training, but now without saying the command sit it can be a bit tricky to get him or her to sit down.

 Remember to praise and give the treat immediately when the dog does what you want so it links the treats to the command.

 You can get your dog treats here or here, but if you are looking something special for your dog for those training sessions, you should definitely check out the Rocco & Roxie Gourmet Jerky Dog Treats.

 For a young dog or a puppy staying might be hard because they have a lot of energy and they want to move and play with you all the time.
 To make it simple again, don’t forget the treats.
 Usually starting this practice the best way to go is simply commanding your dog to sit first and then telling them simply to: